 - Queries from a single team should not be able to upscale the cluster to its maximum size using Presto’s inbuilt autoscaling capabilities on Qubole.

 While requirement (1) stems from the need to have performance and isolation guarantees, the requirement (2) above is driven primarily by cost considerations.

 Presto Resource Groups

 Presto has had support for resource groups to satisfy some of these requirements.
 Presto Resource Groups provide a template for grouping users based on their priority and the structure of the organization, in order to manage resource allocation among users.
 Under this system, each user belongs to a resource group and follows permissions defined for that group.
-Resource groups provide mechanisms to provide resource limits in terms of number of concurrent queries, memory, and CPU limits that each group is entitled to.
+Resource groups provide mechanisms to provide resource limits in terms of a number of concurrent queries, memory, and CPU limits that each group is entitled to.
 This helps in meeting some of the performance and isolation guarantees.
 However, resource groups lack any mechanism to provide cost isolation across different groups.

 Dynamic sizing of Presto Clusters on Qubole